dfyockey/RomanDigital/README.md

 > Q: "There's no alarm feature, so why the need to set exact alarms?"
 >
 > A: The great and powerful Google has not seen fit to enable widgets to receive the ACTION_TIME_TICK intent broadcast thru the system each minute.
-Setting an alarm for exactly at the time of each next minute is the only straightforward way (that I know of) for a widget to get a tick each minute.
+Setting an alarm for exactly the time of each next minute is the only straightforward way (that I know of) for a widget to get a tick each minute.

 > Q: "Will there ever be an alarm feature?"
 >